junxit/us-congress-bills-111/metadata.md

 - 2009-07-22 — Committee on Indian Affairs.
 Reported by Senator Dorgan without amendment.
 Without written report.
 - 2009-07-22 — Committee on Indian Affairs.
 Reported by Senator Dorgan without amendment.
 Without written report.
 - 2009-07-22 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 124.
+- 2009-07-24 — Message on Senate action sent to the House.
+- 2009-07-24 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S8100-8101; text as passed Senate: CR S8100-8101)
+- 2009-07-24 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S8100-8101; text as passed Senate: CR S8100-8101)
+- 2009-07-24 — Received in the House.
+- 2009-07-24 — Referred to House Judiciary
+- 2009-07-24 — Referred to House Natural Resources
+- 2009-07-24 — Referred to the Committee on Natural Resources, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.